Susan van den Heever

-Susan Claire Van den Heever is a South African atmospheric scientist who is a professor at Colorado State University.
+Susan Claire van den Heever is a South African atmospheric scientist who is a professor at Colorado State University.
 Her research considers cloud physics and mesoscale modelling.
-She is a fellow of the American Meteorological Society and the editor of the Journal of the Atmospheric Sciences.
+She is a fellow of the American Meteorological Society and an editor of the Journal of the Atmospheric Sciences.

 Early life and education

-Van den Heever is from South Africa.
-She earned her bachelor's degree at the University of the Witwatersrand, where she studied mathematics and physical geography.
-She remained at the University for a further year, where she completed an honorary diploma in education.
+Originally from South Africa, van den Heever earned her bachelor's degree at the University of the Witwatersrand, where she studied mathematics and physical geography.
+She remained at the University for a further year, where she completed a higher diploma in education.
 She then worked as a mathematics teacher at a high school in Johannesburg.
 She eventually returned to university, where she worked toward a graduate degree in geography.
-Her master's research involved modelling on tropical-temperate troughs in South Africa.
-Specifically, she studied El Niño–Southern Oscillation and south African drought.
-Van den Heever eventually moved to the United States as a doctoral researcher.
+Her master's research involved modelling of tropical-temperate troughs in South Africa.
+Specifically, she studied El Niño–Southern Oscillation and drought in southern Africa.
+Subsequently, van den Heever moved to the United States as a doctoral researcher.
 She completed her PhD at Colorado State University, where she investigated supercell storms.
 After earning her doctorate, van den Heever worked as a postdoctoral scholar and then research scientist at Colorado State University.

 Research and career

 In 2008, van den Heever joined the faculty at Colorado State University.
-She developed the cloud-resolving numerical model Regional Atmospheric Modeling System.
-She was named the Monfort Professor in 2015.
-In 2020 she moved the University of Oxford as a Visiting Professor in the Department of Physics.
+She supervises the development of the cloud-resolving numerical model Regional Atmospheric Modeling System.
+She was named Monfort Professor in 2015 and University Distinguished Professor in 2022.
+Since 2020 she has also been a Visiting Professor in the Department of Physics at the University of Oxford.

-Van den Heever's research considers storm systems and the impacts of air pollution on cloud formation.
+The research that van den Heever conducts primarily focuses on storm systems and the impacts of air pollution on cloud formation.
 She was part of the NASA Cloud, Aerosol and Monsoon Processes Philippines Experiment (CAMP2Ex), which flew over the oceans close to the Philippines and collected data on the aerosols and cloud microphysics.
-She partnered with the Jet Propulsion Laboratory to deploy a radar system on board the International Space Station.
+In 2021, van den Heever was named principal investigator of the NASA Investigation of Cloud Updrafts (INCUS) mission, which is expected to launch in 2027.